-- (i) File your Certificate of Incorporation with the state, which should include certain language required by the IRS to qualify for the applicable tax-exempt status. - (ii) Adopt Bylaws, appoint initial directors and officers, adopt initial corporate resolutions, and apply for a federal Employer Identification Number (EIN). - (iii) Prepare and file an application for federal tax-exempt status with the IRS.
+- (i) File your Certificate of Incorporation with the state, which should include certain language required by the IRS. - (ii) Adopt Bylaws, appoint initial directors and officers, adopt initial corporate resolutions, and apply for a federal Employer Identification Number (EIN). - (iii) Prepare and file an application for federal tax-exempt status with the IRS.

-3. How long does the process take to incorporate and obtain tax-exemption?
+3. How long does the process take to incorporate and obtain tax-exempt status?

 For incorporation: The process for incorporating a nonprofit in most states is usually quick, and can be completed in a matter of days.
-For example, in Delaware, once you have submitted a signed Certificate of Incorporation with certain basic information (e.g., purposes, the name of the incorporator and/or a list of directors, and an organizational address, which can be a registered agent's address), you can legally incorporate in approximately 24 hours.
-Incorporating in New York usually takes longer, based on our past experience, and can take anywhere from a few days to a few weeks.
+For example, in Delaware, once you have submitted a signed Certificate of Incorporation with certain basic information (e.g., purposes, the name of the incorporator and/or a list of directors, and an organizational address, which can be a registered agent's address), you can legally incorporate in approximately 24 hours (subject to payment of an expedite fee).

-For obtaining federal tax-exempt status: Currently, the IRS takes approximately six to eight months to review and approve applications for tax-exempt status.
-However, some applications may take longer if there are questions from the Examiner.
+For obtaining federal tax-exempt status: Currently, the IRS takes approximately eight to nine months to assign, review and approve applications for tax-exempt status.
+While some applications are approved more quickly, some may take longer if there are questions from the IRS examining agent.
 When your application is received, the IRS will send a letter confirming its receipt of the application.
-Once an application is assigned, applicants can typically expect to hear back from the IRS within 4-6 weeks.
-The IRS publishes on their website the postmark date of applications that have not yet been assigned for review, which provides applicants with an indication of approximately when a submitted application will be reviewed.
+Once an application is assigned to an examining agent, applicants can typically expect to hear back from the IRS within 4-6 weeks.
+The IRS publishes on its website the postmark date of applications that have not yet been assigned for review, which provides applicants with an indication of approximately when a submitted application will be reviewed.
 If your application was submitted before the published postmark date, you can call the IRS at 877-829-5500 to request a status update.
+The person calling must be an authorized representative of the organization, or else must have a power of attorney on file with the IRS.

-4. Can I start soliciting donations while I am waiting for my IRS application for taxexemption to be reviewed?
+4. Can I start soliciting donations while I am waiting for my IRS application for tax-exempt status to be reviewed?